 The HPP Summer Internship program is from June through August and the Fall/Spring Internship is from November through April.
 Reasonable timeframe adjustments can be negotiated.
 Interns must commit to working a minimum of 32 hours per week for the Summer Internship and 16 hours per week for the Fall/Spring Internship.
 Graduate students are paid $18.91 per hour.

 How to Apply

 We are now accepting summer internship applications.
-The deadline has been extended to 12:00 p.m.
-PST, March 6, 2015.
+The deadline is April 19, 2015.
 Internship applications should be submitted to HPPinternship@smcgov.org or faxed to (650) 377-1967 with the required attachments below.
 Indicate the project(s) you are interested in applying for in your cover letter.
 Only completed applications will be reviewed.
 Please contact us if you do not receive confirmation that we received your application.
 If selected, you will be invited for an interview.
 In-person interviews are strongly preferred, but telephone interviews can be arranged if needed.

 - Cover letter

 Have questions?
 Please review our Frequently Asked Questions (FAQs) or contact:

 San Mateo, CA 94403